 My film is finished how do I submit?

-email@example.com.
-We are not accepting physical copies.
+Go to our Film Freeway page https://filmfreeway.com/TheMysteryBoxFilmChallenge to submit.
+We do not accept physical copies.
 We can make alternate arrangements with you if need be just send us an email.